kayrunm/polybind/README.md

 }
 ```

-And here's an example of type-hinting using a union type:
+And here's an example of type hinting using a union type:
 ```php
 // MyController.php